GitauHarrison/mbeca-ciaku/README.md

 - [x] [Create a new user](http://127.0.0.1:5000/register)
 - [x] [Login as user](http://127.0.0.1:5000/login).
 You will be redirected to the user home page.
 - [x] [Update your financial information](http://127.0.0.1:5000/update)
-- [x] User can optionally download their data as a encrypted PDF file.
+- [x] User can optionally download their data as an encrypted PDF file.
 - [x] Need help?
 [Contact support team](http://127.0.0.1:5000/help)